Quality

 Further education, skills and training organisations are accountable for the quality of their provision, and how any public money they receive is spent.
 This has led to changes in external regulatory processes and compliance, for example; the way external inspections are undertaken.

-Continuous monitoring, self-assessment and evaluation activities will help an organisation to plan and implement internal quality improvement measures.
+Continuous monitoring, self-assessment, and evaluation activities will help an organisation to plan and implement quality improvement measures.
 This should lead to sustained and exceptional outcomes for staff, learners and other stakeholders.

 Quality control